 requirements of a professional or academic nature.
 All variations to the

-standard maximum period must be approved by the Education Committee.
+standard maximum period must be approved by the Senate.

 - The standard Undergraduate Rules of Assessment should apply to modular

-students, unless a specific variation has been approved by the Education
+students, unless a specific variation has been approved by the Senate.

 - Students applying to study towards an approved